anshulverma/conditional/README.md

 This is a preconditions package for node modules based on Google's Preconditions library.
 We all make certain assumptions when writing code.
-These can be of the form of method arguments.
+Won't it be nice to assert that your assumptions about data is correct?
+And to gracefully fail with a meaningful error message in case the data is bad or assumption was not valid in the first place?

 Consider a method called `findMax`:

 ``` js
 function findMax(arr) {